-With road cycling encompassing disciplines from short, intensely fast and technical crits to day long sportives, frame geometries vary massively.
-Aggressive racing bikes will tend to have steeper seat angles and shorter head tubes and, although such bikes can deliver startling performance and handling in the right hands, if you’re fairly new to the sport or targeting sportives a more relaxed geometry erring towards comfort and stability will be preferable.
+With road cycling encompassing disciplines from short, intensely fast and technical crits to day long sportives, frame geometries vary considerably.
+Aggressive racing bikes will tend to have steeper seat angles and shorter head tubes and, although such bikes can deliver startling performance and handling in the right hands, if you are fairly new to the sport or targeting sportives a more relaxed geometry erring towards comfort and stability will be preferable.
 Increasingly higher end road bike frames are prioritising aerodynamic performance and adopting many features, such as deep profiled tubing, hidden brakes and wheel hugging seat tubes, more typically found on time trial bikes.
-Talk to your local bike shop and more experienced riders, be honest about your experience and riding intensions and find a frame that’s suited to you.
+Talk to your local bike shop and more experienced riders, be honest about your experience and riding intensions and find a frame that is suited to you.

 All road bikes will have drillings for two bottle cages but not all will have drillings for mudguards or panniers.
-If you’re intending to commute on your road bike or use it to log winter miles, make sure it has the drillings you require.
+If you are intending to commute on your road bike or use it to log winter miles, make sure it has the drillings you require.

 Clipless pedals, where a cleat on your shoes attaches to the pedals, offer the most efficient pedalling system on the road.
 Although the idea of being attached to your bike might appear daunting, releasing your feet is easy and soon becomes second nature.
 In general road clipless pedals have one-sided engagement, as opposed to two or even four sided on mountain biking pedals, and have a wider platform to spread out the more constant pressure.

-Wheels have a significant effect on how a bike performs and handles and as manufacturers, even on fairly high end bikes, tend to spec fairly low quality wheelsets, they’re often one of the first components that you’ll upgrade.
-Find out more about wheel options but, especially for commuting, winter riding, sportives and training miles, you can’t go far wrong with a decent set of handbuilt standard section alloy wheels.
+Wheels have a significant effect on how a bike performs and handles and as manufacturers, even on fairly high end bikes, tend to spec fairly low quality wheelsets, they are often one of the first components that you will upgrade.
+Although deeps section carbon wheels look great and ride brilliant, for commuting, winter riding, sportives and training miles, you can’t go far wrong with a decent set of handbuilt standard section alloy wheels.